 Woodbury is a homely bungalow on the hill above the beach and town centre of the Devon seaside town of Teignmouth.
 The bungalow sleeps five people in a double bedroom, a twin bedroom and a single bedroom with family bathroom with shower.
 On the same level is a sitting room with dining area and great views and a kitchen.
 Outside is enclosed garden to front and back, with lawn and patio with barbecue and furniture.
+Off road parking for one car, with space for a second small car in the garage.
 Just over a mile from the beach and town amenities, Woodbury is a welcoming base for a fun Devon holiday.

 Single storey.
 Three bedrooms: 1 x king size double, 1 x 2'6" twin (can convert to king size double), 1 x single.
 Family bathroom with bath, shower, WC, basin.
 Sitting room with dining area.
 Kitchen.
 Hall.

 Central heating with gas fire.
 Microwave, fridge-freezer, tumble dryer, washing machine, dishwasher, Smart TV with DVD, WiFi, Phone incoming calls only only, Fuel and power inc. in rent.
-Bed linen and towels inc. in rent, Off road parking for two cars.
+Bed linen and towels inc. in rent, Off road parking for one car, with space for a second small car in the garage..
 Enclosed garden with barbecue.
 Sorry, no pets and no smoking.
 Pub less than 1 mile from property.

 The historic, seaside town of Teignmouth is situated in South Devon on the mouth of the Teign estuary and boasts a working harbour, sandy beach, Victorian pier, sailing club, diving centre and sea activity centre.